rje42/research-group-website/content/group/carey/_index.md

-+++
+---
-bio: 'I'm a third year DPhil student.
+bio: "I'm a third year DPhil student.
 I've long been interested in AI safety problems like specification-gaming, obedience, and user-manipulation.
 Increasingly, I've noticed that causal models can be useful for modelling these problems, and are interesting in their own right.
-I collaborate with the [https://causalincentives.com/](Causal Incentives Working Group) and have previously worked at the Future of Humanity Institute, and at DeepMind.'
+I collaborate with the [https://causalincentives.com/](Causal Incentives Working Group) and have previously worked at the Future of Humanity Institute, and at DeepMind."
 interests:
   - AI safety
   - graphical models of agents, influence diagrams